-Contract liabilities are included in "Deferred revenue" and "Deferred revenue long-term".
-The following table presents changes in contract assets and contract liabilities accounted for under Topic 606 during the three months ended September 30, 2021 and 2020 (in thousands):
+Accounts receivable are included in "Prepaid expenses and other current assets", and contract liabilities are included in "Deferred revenue" and "Deferred revenue, long-term" on our Condensed Balance Sheets.
+The following table presents changes in accounts receivable, unbilled receivables and contract liabilities accounted for under Topic 606 for the periods presented (in thousands):

-Three Months Ended September 30, ed
+Three Months Ended September 30,

-2021 2020
+2022 2021

-Accounts Receivable
+Accounts receivable

-Accounts Receivable, beginning of period \$ - \$ 83
+Accounts receivable, beginning of period \$ \$

-Amounts billed 27,638 2,727
+Amounts billed 10,044 27,638

-Payments received (17,638) (2,693)
+Payments received (10,044) (17,638)

-Accounts Receivable, end of period \$ 10,000 \$ 117
+Accounts receivable, end of period \$ \$ 10,000

-Contract assets
+Unbilled receivables

-Contract assets, beginning of period \$ 7,582 \$ 2,858
+Unbilled receivables, beginning of period \$ 10,044 \$ 7,582

-Billable amounts 28,176 5,114
+Billable amounts 7,758 28,176

-Amounts billed (27,638) (2,727)
+Amounts billed (10,044) (27,638)

-Contract assets, end of period \$ 8,120 \$ 5,245
+Unbilled receivables, end of period \$ 7,758 \$ 8,120

 Contract liabilities

-Contract liabilities, beginning of period \$ 22,781 \$ 17,955
+Contract liabilities, beginning of period \$ 30,900 \$ 14,677

-Net change 14,787 1,336
+Payments received 20,000

+Revenue recognized (971) 417

-Contract liabilities, end of period \$ 37,568 \$ 19,291
+Contract liabilities, end of period \$ 29,929 \$ 35,094

-The timing of revenue recognition, invoicing and cash collections results in billed accounts receivable and unbilled receivables (contract assets) and deferred revenue (contract liabilities).
+The timing of revenue recognition, invoicing and cash collections results in billed accounts receivable and unbilled receivables and deferred revenue (contract liabilities).
 We invoice our customers in accordance with agreed-upon contractual terms, typically at periodic intervals or upon achievement of contractual milestones.
-Invoicing may occur subsequent to revenue recognition, resulting in contract assets.
+Invoicing may occur subsequent to revenue recognition, resulting in unbilled receivables.
 We may receive advance payments from our customers before revenue is recognized, resulting in contract liabilities.
-The contract assets and liabilities reported on the Condensed Balance Sheet relate to the KKC Commercialization Agreement, the KKC Japan License Agreement and Helsinn License Agreement.
+The unbilled receivables and deferred revenue reported on the Condensed Balance Sheets relate to the KKC Commercialization Agreement.